 What Are My Options for Treatment?

 - How much virus is in your body (your viral load)

 - If you have liver damage, such as cirrhosis

 - What other health conditions you have

-- The response to any previous treatments for Hepatitis C
+- Your response to any previous treatments for Hepatitis C

 A majority of people with an acute Hepatitis C infection often do not know they have the virus and therefore do not get treated.
 However, if a person realizes that they may have been exposed to the virus – like a healthcare worker who gets a needle stick – an acute Hepatitis C infection can be identified early and medication may be recommended.

 Doctors sometimes just recommend bed rest, drinking lots of fluids, eating a healthy diet, and avoiding alcohol.
 You must see your doctor regularly for follow-up blood tests to make sure your body has fully recovered from the virus.